Can you put aluminium foil in an air fryer? The short answer is Yes.

 On the plus side wrapping food in aluminum foil is a great way to ensure that it retains its moisture while being cooked thoroughly.
 Aluminum foil is a good conductor of heat and helps to cook the food evenly in an air fryer.
 When you use foil, you can cook at a lower temperature for a longer period of time.
-When you are cooking meats in the air fryer for example it is important to retain the juiciness of the meat as much as you can.
+When you are cooking meats in the air fryer (like venison) for example it is important to retain the juiciness of the meat as much as you can.
 In these instances it is a good idea to use an aluminium foil.

 Now let’s talk about the safety issues.

 The most important rule for using aluminium foil in the air fryer